ebalzuweit/cswm/README.md

 Via the menu, you can:
 - Choose the arrangement strategy for a monitor
 	- Silent - No arrangement
-	- Split - Binary-space partitioning, with a twist
+	- Split - [Binary space partitioning](https://en.wikipedia.org/wiki/Binary_space_partitioning), with a twist
 - Flag windows - Flagging a window makes it float on top of other windows, and enables custom resizing.

 ### Configuration